University Of Michigan Rogel Cancer Center

 New combo therapy aims to halt spread of prostate cancer

-Disease control OngoingThis study tests a new treatment for men with prostate cancer that has spread to a few other places in the body.
-The treatment combines targeted radiation with hormone therapy and a drug called olaparib.
-The goal is to see if this approach can stop the cancer from growing for at …
+Disease control OngoingThis phase 2 study tests a combination of radiation, hormone therapy (ADT), and two drugs (abiraterone and olaparib) in 21 men with prostate cancer that has spread to a few spots in the body.
+The goal is to see if this approach can prevent the cancer from growing or spreading fur…

 Phase: PHASE2 • Sponsor: University of Michigan Rogel Cancer Center • Aim: Disease control